PonceER/GoSchoolTestRepo/readme.md

 A simple tag triggered method will be shown.

 -- From PC command line run git tag v2.0, git push --tag

+Activity: TDD
+See https://github.com/PonceER/WebCalculator/issues/1 for the TDD simulation test and develop with collaboration with gavinerh83.